This post was originally published in December 2015 and revised by other contributors in December 2024.

-Here’s a quick primer to get you acclimated to some of fall’s main celebrations, American style:
+Here’s a quick overview of holidays celebrated in the U.S. to to get you acclimated to some of fall’s main celebrations, American style:

 Halloween: October 31st

-This holiday gives children the opportunity to dress up in their scariest (or prettiest, or wackiest) outfits, while running around the neighborhood, yelling “trick or treat!” and filling pillowcases with fun-sized Snickers, Skittles, and other sweet treats.
+This holiday gives children the opportunity to dress up in their scariest (or prettiest, or wackiest) outfits, while running around the neighborhood, yelling “trick or treat!” and filling pillowcases with fun-sized chocolates and candies.

-Take note that many people of all ages celebrate Halloween – don’t be surprised if almost everyone on your block is handing out candy, if your children bring costumes for a school event, or if your host parents or even you get invited to a Halloween party!
+Take note that many people of all ages celebrate Halloween.
+Don’t be surprised if almost everyone on your block is handing out candy, if your children wear costumes to a school event, or even if your host parents or you get invited to a Halloween party!

 Thanksgiving: 4th Thursday of November